Mexico travel advice

 You are exempt from paying this tax if:

 - you are entering by land for tourism purposes, and your stay will not exceed seven days

 - you are travelling to the northern border zone for less than 72 hours

 - you are travelling to Mexico on a cruise ship.

 Canadians with a criminal record or a warrant for arrest may be refused entry and returned to Canada or to a third country on the next available flight.
-Contact the Embassy of Mexico in Canada prior to making travel arrangements.

 Children and travel